mattermost/docs/source/process/feature-release.md

 1. QA Release Manager:
     - Post this checklist in Release Checklist channel
-2. QA - For each team:
+2. Each team (PM and QA own):
     - Follow that major feature PR reviews are prioritized and post a list of outstanding feature PRs in the Release Discussion channel
     - Check that major features for platform have a corresponding ticket for RN, and vice versa, where applicable
     - Check that all major features are behind a feature flag
-    - Confirm with PMs that each Enterprise feature is in the correct [pricing SKU](https://about.mattermost.com/pricing/)
+    - Check that each Enterprise feature is in the correct [pricing SKU](https://about.mattermost.com/pricing/)
-    - Review any features that are currently in beta and confirm with PMs if there are any to be promoted
+    - Review any features that are currently in beta and check if any are promoted
     - Confirm all config settings and new features have diagnostics
-3. PM - For each team:
-    - Prepare outline for release announcement based on your team's work.
-This includes an outline, benefits, order of major features, and which features have an accompanying screenshot.
-    - Review outline with devs and QA in your team.

 ### C. (T-minus 15 working days) Cut-off for merging features